gokemon/tuts-plus/README.md

 ## TypeScript 2
-Links to TypeScript 2 tutorials here
+**Links to TypeScript 2 tutorials here.** *I want more TS2 learning material, like doing all this stuff, but only coding in TS2, so I can learn it better than plain JS.*

 [Building a MEAN (MongoDB, ExpressJs, Angular and Node.js) api app using TypeScript and host it with Heroku](https://zimmergren.net/building-a-mean-mongodb-expressjs-angular-and-node-js-api-app-using-typescript-and-host-it-with-heroku/) Zimmergren's